Conrad Tao: Teenage performances

-Since 2014
+2014–2018

 In 2014, Matt Dixon wrote of Tao's Prokofiev Piano Concerto No. 3: "The level of precision on display was beyond impressive, and the closing minutes of the third and final movement revealed an energy that was simply exhilarating.
 Tao's ... approach to the music itself was dynamic, unusually expressive, and engaging, with the technical mastery always serving to aid in the interpretation."
-Margared Sandresky of the Winston-Salem Journal commented of his Rachmaninoff Rhapsody: "Tao ... realized with ease both the prodigious technical difficulties and the many varied expressive demands of the piece, leading the orchestra players on a merry chase as the difficult passage work streamed from his fingers like mercury."
+Margaret Sandresky of the Winston-Salem Journal commented of his Rachmaninoff Rhapsody: "Tao ... realized with ease both the prodigious technical difficulties and the many varied expressive demands of the piece, leading the orchestra players on a merry chase as the difficult passage work streamed from his fingers like mercury."
 Scott Smith of The Baltimore Sun stated of his performance of Shostakovich Piano Concerto No. 1 that Tao possesses "an ability to communicate clearly, no matter how thorny a score may become ...
 Tao brought remarkable spontaneity and colorful phrasing. ...
 There was always musicality, not just virtuosity".
 Of his Rachmaninoff Rhapsody, Gregory Sullivan Isaacs of TheaterJones judged that Tao "displayed impeccable technique ... clean and crystal clear, bordering on brittle.
 Some warmth throughout, not just in the lush melodic parts, would have been welcome. ...
 This is not to say that his performance lacked nuance, because there were many lovely turns of phrases.
 However, it left the impression that he was impatient to get through the slow parts and back to the flights of virtuosity. ...
 But there is no denying Tao's brilliance and technical mastery.
 All of the above reservations about the performance are the sins of the young."